SummaryDev/ethereum-sql/docs/how-we-index-store-and-decode.md

 # How we index, store and decode blockchain data

-We explain the techniques we at **summary.dev** employ to index and decode Ethereum events and make a case for an extract-load-transform process that preserves captured data and leaves flexibility to interpret it.
+Explain the techniques we at **summary.dev** employ to index and decode Ethereum events, and make a case for an extract-load-transform process that preserves captured data and leaves the flexibility to interpret it.

 ---